BBillot/hypothalamus_seg/README.md

 **Tubular superior**: dorsomedial nucleus; PVN; lateral hypothalamus

 \
-The following figure illustrates two segmentation examples in coronal slices obtained by this model for a control subject, and a subject diagnosed with Alzheimer's disease.
-Subunit colours are indicated by the table above.
+The following figure shows two segmentation examples (in coronal slices) obtained by this tool for a control subject and a subject diagnosed with Alzheimer's disease.

 ![Segmentation examples](data/hypo.png)